merhejstudios/merhejstudios/README.md

 Welcome to Merhej Studios!

-We post content, sell products, and offer services related to literature, art, and design.
+We post content, sell products, and offer services related to art and literature.

 Feel free to visit our website and contact us.